Airbnb Photo Order: How to Sequence Photos for More Bookings

 Quick Answer

-The optimal Airbnb photo order follows a narrative: (1) Hero cover photo showing your main living space, (2) secondary angle or best bedroom, (3) kitchen or second key room, (4) bathroom, (5) additional bedrooms/sleeping areas, (6) amenities/unique features (fireplace, spa, gaming area), (7) outdoor space, (8) neighborhood/context.
-Each section uses 2–3 photos max.
-The logic: guests need to mentally "walk through" your space and understand the flow before deciding to book.
+The sequence that converts follows a narrative: (1) hero cover shot of your main living space, (2) best bedroom or secondary angle, (3) kitchen, (4) bathroom, (5) additional bedrooms and sleeping areas, (6) amenities and standout features, (7) outdoor space, (8) neighborhood context.
+Two to three photos per section.
+The logic: guests need to mentally walk through your space and understand the flow before they decide to book.

 Cover Photo: Your Hero Shot

-- • Absolute best angle of your main living space (bedroom, living room, or open-concept)
+- • Best angle of your main living space — bedroom, living room, or open-concept kitchen-living depending on property type.

-- • This determines your click-through rate.
-Spend time getting this right.
+- • This photo controls your click-through rate in search.
+Every other improvement is downstream of getting this right.

 Secondary Angle or Best Bedroom

-- • If cover photo was a bedroom, show a secondary angle of it, or the main living room
+- • If the cover was your living room, show your best bedroom.
+If the cover was a bedroom, show a secondary angle or the main living area.

-- • Establish the most important selling point clearly
+- • Establishes your most important selling point from a second perspective.

 Kitchen

-- • Show your kitchen fully: counters, appliances, prep space
+- • Full kitchen shot: counters, appliances, prep space.

-- • Prioritize cleanliness and lighting; if kitchen is small, show it organized
+- • If the kitchen is small, show it organized — not cramped.

 Bathroom

-- • If you have multiple bathrooms, show the primary one here; mention secondaries in text
+- • If you have multiple bathrooms, show the best one here.
+Note others in your description.

 Bedrooms & Sleeping Areas

-- • Secondary bedrooms, guest beds, or sleeping lofts
+- • Secondary bedrooms, guest beds, sleeping lofts.

-- • Show 1–2 shots per room depending on size and distinctiveness
+- • One to two shots per room depending on size and distinctiveness.

-- • Guests planning multi-family stays need to visualize sleeping arrangements
+- • Groups planning multi-family stays need to visualize sleeping arrangements before booking.

-- • Fireplace, hot tub, game room, home office, wine fridge, washer/dryer, etc.
+- • Fireplace, hot tub, game room, home office, washer/dryer, wine fridge.

-- • These photos sell the "why this property" narrative
+- • These photos answer the "why this property" question.

-- • 2–3 photos for truly distinctive features; skip if generic
+- • Two to three photos for genuinely distinctive features.
+Skip if generic.

 Outdoor Space

-- • Show in the best season/lighting if possible
+- • Show in best season and lighting if you can.

-- • This is context, not primary; don't lead with it
+- • This is context, not the lead — don't open with outdoor space.

 Neighborhood & Context

-- • Street view, nearby landmarks, parking, view from entrance
+- • Street view, nearby landmarks, parking, entrance.

-- • Skip if redundant with cover photo
+- • Skip if redundant with your cover photo.

-Your hero cover photo should be your absolute best angle.
-If you have a stunning view or architectural feature, lead with it.
+Your cover photo should be your single best angle.
+If you have a stunning view or architectural feature, it leads.
+Saving it for photo 8 means most guests never see it.

 Guests book the interior first.
-Show outdoor context after you've sold them on the inside.
+Outdoor context belongs after you've established the interior is worth the price.

-Each photo should add new information.
-If you have 3 similar angles of the living room, keep only the best.
+Each photo should add information.
+Three similar angles of the living room with minor differences should be reduced to the best one.

 - ✓Shoot during daytime with natural light.
 Avoid harsh shadows and overexposed windows.